Offense Cooled as Drive Fall 5-3 to Greensboro

 After recording 27 hits over the last two games, the Drive would muster up seven hits on the night; three coming off the bat of Ahbram Liendo who added a double and an RBI.

 Greenville nearly found another big first inning on Wednesday as Liendo's double came on the first pitch of the game.
 Kristian Campbell and Allan Castro each drew walks, loading the bases with no outs.
-The would onlay walk away with one run however as Migiuel Ugueto hit a sac-fly while Ronald Rosario and Tyler Miller struck out and lined out respectively.
+The would only walk away with one run however as Miguel Ugueto hit a sac-fly while Ronald Rosario and Tyler Miller struck out and lined out respectively.

 Campbell's walk extended his on-base streak to 27, eight games shy of tying the Drive record of 35 held by Mookie Betts and Bryce Brantz.